 We are also known for substantial international disputes.
 We are regularly involved in high-value construction, energy and infrastructure projects around the globe and regularly appear at international arbitrations seated in the Gulf States, Europe, Hong Kong and Singapore.

 Members are authors of authoritative and influential texts including the Building Law Reports, the International Construction Law Review and the Construction Law Journal.
 Edited in Chambers since 1959, and with the new edition published in 2015, Hudson’s Building and Engineering Contracts is the seminal work on the law relating to building and engineering contracts.

-Atkin Chambers was top ranked for construction, international arbitration (construction/engineering), and professional negligence (technology and construction) by the Chambers UK Bar Guide in 2016.
-It was ranked as a leading set for energy & natural resources, international arbitration (construction), professional negligence (technology & construction), and information technology.
+Atkin Chambers is top ranked for construction, international arbitration (construction/engineering), and professional negligence (technology and construction) by the Chambers UK Bar Guide (2017).
+It is ranked as a leading set for energy & natural resources, international arbitration (construction), professional negligence (technology & construction), and information technology.